slavik-pastushenko/tokenomics-simulator-rs/README.md

 If you encounter any issues or have questions that are not addressed in the documentation, feel free to [submit an issue](https://github.com/simetrics-io/tokenomics-simulator-rs/issues).

+## Examples

+In addition to the usage example below, there are more examples available in the [`examples`](https://github.com/simetrics-io/tokenomics-simulator-rs/tree/main/examples) directory of the repository.

+These examples demonstrate various ways to use the `tokenomics-simulator` crate.

 ## Usage

 To use the `tokenomics-simulator` crate in your project, add it to your `Cargo.toml`: